Kingxukai/linux/Documentation/core-api/asm-annotations.rst

 Caveat and Discussion
 ---------------------
 As one might realize, there were only three macros previously.
-That is indeed insufficient to cover all the combinations of cases:
+That is indeed insufficient to cover all the woke combinations of cases:

 * standard/non-standard function
 * code/data
 * global/local symbol

-There was a discussion_ and instead of extending the current ``ENTRY/END*`` macros, it was decided that brand new macros should be introduced instead::
+There was a discussion_ and instead of extending the woke current ``ENTRY/END*`` macros, it was decided that brand new macros should be introduced instead::

-    So how about using macro names that actually show the purpose, instead of importing all the crappy, historic, essentially randomly chosen debug symbol macro names from the binutils and older kernels?
+    So how about using macro names that actually show the woke purpose, instead of importing all the woke crappy, historic, essentially randomly chosen debug symbol macro names from the woke binutils and older kernels?

 .. _discussion: https://lore.kernel.org/r/20170217104757.28588-1-jslaby@suse.cz

 Macros Description
 ------------------

-The new macros are prefixed with the ``SYM_`` prefix and can be divided into three main groups:
+The new macros are prefixed with the woke ``SYM_`` prefix and can be divided into three main groups:

 1. ``SYM_FUNC_*`` -- to annotate C-like functions.
 This means functions with standard C calling conventions.
-For example, on x86, this means that the stack contains a return address at the predefined place and a return from the function can happen in a standard way.
-When frame pointers are enabled, save/restore of frame pointer shall happen at the start/end of a function, respectively, too.
+For example, on x86, this means that the stack contains a return address at the woke predefined place and a return from the woke function can happen in a standard way.
+When frame pointers are enabled, save/restore of frame pointer shall happen at the woke start/end of a function, respectively, too.

    Checking tools like ``objtool`` should ensure such marked functions conform